- J.D., University of Texas School of Law, 2007, with Honors, Order of the Coif

 - State Bar of Texas

-Phillip Aurentz is an associate in the Dallas office of McKool Smith.
-He is an experienced trial attorney focused on patent litigation.
-Mr. Aurentz has successfully briefed and argued numerous issues including motions for summary judgment, claim construction, and pretrial issues.
-He has argued multiple Markman hearings and tried multiple cases.
+Phillip Aurentz is a principal in the Dallas office of McKool Smith.
+He is an experienced trial attorney who has successfully briefed and argued numerous issues including motions for summary judgment, claim construction, and pretrial issues.
+Mr. Aurentz has significant experience in patent matters and has argued multiple Markman hearings and tried multiple cases.
 His trial experience includes presenting witnesses at trial.

 Mr. Aurentz represents companies as both plaintiffs and defendants across various technologies including digital content transmission technology, down-hole oil field tools, hydraulic fracturing, integrated circuitry, USB technology, MICR check processing, cellular technologies, deep water seismic exploration technology; rotary cutter technology, and various medical field technologies.